Python Or R, Which Performs Better In Data Science?

 Ultimately, it is the responsibility of data scientists to choose the most appropriate language.
 Python is the best choice if you have coding experience or are new to the field.
 Python programming language may be better if you have a statistical set.

-However, we suggest you increase your knowledge of both programming languages, as both languages are useful in data science careers.
-Sometimes R and sometimes Python offer better capabilPythonfor doing a data-driven project.
+However, we suggest you increase your knowledge of both programming languages, which are helpful in data science careers.
+Sometimes, R and Python offer better capabilities for a data-driven project.